uetchy/uechi.io/source/_drafts/youtube-live-analysis.md

 title: Toxicity Analysis in Vtuber Live Chat
 ---

-A little experiment on classifying toxic comments, and how I ended up from GBDT to Transformer-based model.
+A little exploration and experiment on classifying toxic comments.

 # Why

 The motivation is simple; I just feel sad when they look suffered from toxic comments in live chats.
-The goal is also simple: design an automated system to spot toxic comments and quarantine them.
+The goal is also simple: design an automated system to spot toxic comments and destroy them.

 # Data Data Data

 > I can't make bricks without clay.
+> — Sherlock Holmes

 I need a myriad of live chat comments and moderation events for analysis and future use.